onlinecity/gatewayapi-docs/docs/rest.rst

 .. http:post:: /api/usage/labels
    :synopsis: Get usage for a date range

-   :<json string from: The from date, in YYYY-MM-DD format :<json string to: The to date, in YYYY-MM-DD format :>jsonarr float amount: Amount of SMSes
+   :<json string from: The from date, in YYYY-MM-DD format *required* :<json string to: The to date, in YYYY-MM-DD format *required* :<json string label: Optional label you want to look for.
+   :>jsonarr float amount: Amount of SMSes
    :>jsonarr float cost: Cost of the SMSes
    :>jsonarr string country: The country the SMSes was sent to